 It may seem like a minor issue, but being able to tell your side of the story in any serious conflict helps with closure.
 It makes you feel heard and respected.
 Are your lawyers LISTENING to you?

-Ask yourself whether the settlement offer reflects all of the related past and future medical expenses, out of pocket expenses, wage loss.
+Ask yourself whether the settlement offer reflects all of the related past and future medical expenses, out-of-pocket expenses, and wage loss.
 Does it consider all of the mental anguish, pain and suffering, and loss of enjoyment of life you have suffered as a result of the crash?
 Does it feel like the insurance company cares about your injuries or damages?
 Does it feel like they respect you and your legal team?

 4. Is This the Value of my Injuries and Damages?